giampaolo/psutil/docs/api.rst

   *timeout* (seconds) occurs.
   Differently from :meth:`Process.wait` it will not raise :exc:`TimeoutExpired` if timeout occurs.
-  A typical use case may be:
+  The typical use case is:

   - send SIGTERM to a list of processes
   - give them some time to terminate